 Default Setting #1: Search Network with Display Select

-Google promises SNDS campaigns to be the more efficient option for serving ads on search and display.
-The idea is “Why would you spend time setting up two separate campaigns for the same product/service when you can achieve the same results with one campaign?”.
+Google promises including the Display Network in your Search Campaign to be the more efficient option for serving ads.
+You can be easily sold on the mindset of “Why would you spend time setting up two separate campaigns for the same product/service when you can achieve the same results with one campaign?”

-Opting into a Search Network only campaign when you want to advertise on the Search Network, and creating a separate Display Network only campaign when you want to advertise on the Display network will give you the best bang for you bunk.
-Sure, it’s a little more work managing 2 campaigns, but the ability to control budget and target more effectively will save you money and make your investment worth it.
+Deselect “Include Google Display Network” in your campaign networks settings and create separate Display Campaigns when you want to advertise on the Display Network.
+Sure, it’s a little more work managing 2 campaigns, but the ability to control budget and to target more effectively will save you money and make your investment worth it.

 The value of serving ads on Google’s Search Partner sites is supposedly around “diversifying” your ad presence.
-Google Search as been getting more and more competitive, and it’s making everything more expensive.
-So it made sense to spread the wealth to partner sites and capitalize on the cheaper clicks, right?
+Google Search has been getting more and more competitive, and it’s making everything more expensive.
+So it makes sense to spread the wealth to partner sites and capitalize on the cheaper clicks, right?
 Not so fast, slick.

-Keeping Google Search Partners enabled often causes a dip in performance by lowering your click through rate (CTR), which can lower your quality score and put you in a position to increase your bids / spend.
+Keeping Google Search Partners enabled often causes a dip in performance by lowering your click-through rate (CTR), which can then lower your quality score and put you in a position to increase your bids and spend.
 On the other side of the spectrum, we’ve seen ads on Search Partner sites drive an incredible amount of clicks, eating up budgets with no conversions to thank for it.
 It’s also difficult to manage which sites your ads are showing up, and we all know less control over your ads often results in wasted ad spend.

 Default Setting #3: Broad Match Keywords

-The promise Google makes here is a simple one—the broader the match type, the more your ads will trigger, and the more clicks you will see to your website.
+The promise Google makes here is a simple one—the broader the match type, the more your ads will trigger, and the more clicks you will see on your website.
 To their credit, they are certainly not wrong here.
-Broad Match keywords will in fact drive more clicks and website visitors, but the savviest advertisers understand a click is meaningless if it’s from the wrong type of person.
+Broad Match keywords will, in fact, drive more clicks and website visitors, but the savviest advertisers understand a click is meaningless if it’s the wrong type of person.